top of page

 The charismatic, Frederick Bailey Deeming (b.
 July 30, 1853) in Leicestershire, England deployed a career of seducer and conman with his striking good looks, blue eyes and sported a distinctive fair moustache.
 At age 12, he was a plumber's apprentice, by sixteen he ran away to sea and began a career of crime.
 A teenage Deeming found a woman, Min Cooper, dead on the front doorstep of his home in England, her throat had been cut.
 Deeming was a suspect in the Cooper death, a case which was never solved.

 Deeming first became known to the world, as Albert Williams, when police were called to a home at 57 Andrew Street, Windsor in Melbourne after a putrid smell was reported on the 3 March 1892.
-John Stamford, a butcher who owned the Andrew Street property, had let the home to Deeming under the alias Frederick Druin.
+John Stamford, a butcher who owned the Andrew Street property, had rented the home to Deeming under the alias Frederick Druin.
 Mr Druin had complained to Mr Stamford that the walls of the house were full of nail holes, and he intended to repair them with cement.
 Several weeks later, Mr Stamford attended the property to collect overdue rent and discovered the home was empty.
 He rented the property to new tenants and they reported that a vile smell was emanating from the bedroom.
 Two Stamford police officers were sent to investigate the home and unearthed the decomposing body of Emily Lydia Mather (30 years old) under the hearthstone of a bedroom fireplace.
 Her corpse was jammed inside a small cavity, then covered with cement.

 A postmortem revealed that Mather's head had been severally fractured by a heavy object and her throat had been cut.
 The investigators used luggage tags recovered from the Andrew's property to trace the identity of Mr Druin to a German Steamship Kaiser Wilhelm II that arrived in Melbourne on December 15, 1891.
 The description of Mr Druin matched that of a passenger listed as Mr Albert Williams and was accompanied by a woman named Emily, believed to be his wife.
 The passengers of the steamship reported that Mr Williams was loud and boastful, leading the investigators to another character who had boarded a vessel bound for Perth, Western Australia on January 23, 1892, under the name Baron Swanston.